 This got the bull’s attention and left me and the beast in a classic stare down.
 Let’s just say I blinked first and hobbled to the fence as fast as I could while he strutted over to check me out.

-Safely behind the fence, I felt a surge of courage, and besides, the ranch hand cousin had shown up on his horse and was moving the bull back to the coral.
+Safely behind the fence, I felt a surge of courage, and besides, the ranch hand cousin had shown up on his horse and all his bulging muscles and was moving the bull back to the coral.

 In both cases, I felt rather inadequate and thought maybe the ranch life wasn’t for me, at least not a ranch that has animals on it.